nolmoonen/gpudct/README.md

 - `lut` uses a look-up table for the cosines.
 - `seperable` separates the computation and stores intermediate results in shared memory.
 Each thread still computes a single pixel value, but instead only sums 8 + 8 = 16 coefficients and factors.
 - `decomposed` employs the algorithm of Sung et al.<sup>[3](#references)</sup> that decomposes the IDCT algorithm into eight per-row equations and subsequently eight per-column equations.
 Inspired by the CUDA samples<sup>[1](#references)</sup>, eight threads process one block of 64 coefficients.
 Between computations, the coefficients is transposed in shared memory.
-- `no shared` transposes the coefficients using warp-level intinsics.
+- `no shared` transposes the coefficients using warp-level intrinsics instead of shared memory.
 - `next` makes micro-optimizations to the previous kernel.
-- `next16` assigns sixteen coefficients rather than eight coefficients to each thread, allowing to transpose the coefficients between computations with fewer warp-level intrinsics.
+- `next16` assigns sixteen coefficients rather than eight coefficients to each thread, allowing to transpose the coefficients between computations with fewer total instructions.
 - `gpujpeg` is a reference implementation from GPUJPEG<sup>[4](#references)</sup> with minor adjustments to process the data format.

-The kernels from the CUDA samples<sup>[1](#references)</sup> are not included because quantization is not done within the IDCT kernel, and those kernels expect the coefficients to be in raster order.
-As a result, too many modifications are required, causing them to no longer be useful performance references.
+While nice reference material, the kernels from the CUDA samples<sup>[1](#references)</sup> are not included in the benchmark and test comparisons.
+The reason is that quantization is not done within those IDCT kernels, and those kernels expect the coefficients to be in raster order.
+As a result, too many modifications would be required to include them, causing them to no longer be useful performance references.

 ## References